scottmalin68-commits/Cybersecurity-Prompts/README.md

 ## License
 MIT License — see [LICENSE](LICENSE) for full details.

-Feel free to fork, adapt, and share improvements.
-Let's make AI a force multiplier for good in cybersecurity.

 Maintained by Scott Malin, Senior Cybersecurity Engineer (CISSP) — Scott.Malin68@gmail.com